-Dezeen discusses the future of craft in this talk with lift manufacturer Aritco, designers Alexander Lervik and Fredrik Färg, and interior architect Marco Checchi.
-Watch the talk from Stockholm Design Week live from 5:30pm UK time.
+Dezeen discussed the future of craft with lift manufacturer Aritco, designers Alexander Lervik and Fredrik Färg, and interior architect Marco Checchi, in this talk that took place during Stockholm Design Week.

-The talk coincides with the announcement of a collaboration between Aritco and Farg & Blanche, which will be customising an lift with the theme of craft meets technology.
-It takes place at Färg & Blanche co-founder Emma Blanche's great, great grandfather's historic Stockholm townhouse.
+The talk coincided with the announcement of a collaboration between Aritco and Farg & Blanche, which will be customising an lift with the theme of craft meets technology.
+It was held at Färg & Blanche co-founder Emma Blanche's great, great grandfather's historic Stockholm townhouse.

 Lervik is a Swedish product designer based in Stockholm.
 He is the designer of the Aritco HomeLift, a design-led domestic lift that can be controlled with a smartphone.
 His work includes a watch with a perforated metal face and a spiky chair made of wooden rods that resembles a bed of nails.